When it comes summertime, what is business casual?

 A Belted Dress

-A relaxed belted dress is the answer to your summer business attire worries.
+A relaxed belted dress is the answer to your summer business casual worries.

 A belted dress is just the right amount of being conservative but it’s so flattering (belted at the waist) and stylish too.